How to Find a CTO for Your SaaS Solution?

 We live in a time when the IT industry is very actively being built today, consisting of a huge number of IT products.
 There are a lot of them now and more are appearing.
 Each of them requires a CTO.
 In all countries, the problem is with the staff, it’s hard to hire IT people and all the more difficult to find good and experienced ones.
 Obviously, without competent technical management, any product can disappear.
 As a result, the whole business will suffer.

-Full Technical Responsibility - СTO Responsible for all technical solutions that are used in the product.
+Full Technical Responsibility - СTO Responsible for all technical solutions used in the product.
 And most importantly, for all their consequences.

 Management of development priorities and development plan - it depends on the CTO in what order the requirements will be developed.
 This is not to say that only networks determine a development plan because it is primarily determined at the level of the product and business, that is, marketing by the director or product manager.
 The CTO adjusts the priorities and the plan taking into account all the technical features that affect the development, most often these are technical dependencies that do not make it possible to develop according to the most desirable plan for the business.